 The benefits of surgery should always be weighed carefully against its risks.
 Although a large percentage of cervical spine patients report significant pain relief after surgery, there is no guarantee that surgery will help every individual.

-The doctor will give specific instructions postsurgery and usually prescribe pain medication.
-The doctor will help determine when the patient can resume normal activities such as returning to work, driving and exercising.
+The doctor will give specific instructions post-surgery and usually prescribe pain medication.
+The doctor will help determine when the patient can resume normal activities such as returning to work, driving and exercising depending on the type of surgery.
 Some patients may benefit from supervised rehabilitation or physical therapy after surgery.
 Discomfort is expected while the patient gradually returns to normal activity, but pain is a warning signal that he or she might need to slow down.

 The AANS does not endorse any treatments, procedures, products or physicians referenced in these patient fact sheets.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific neurosurgical advice or assistance should consult his or her neurosurgeon, or locate one in your area through the AANS’ Find a Board-certified Neurosurgeon”online tool.